yellowee/MOJE-how-do-i-qa/README.md

 at the beginning of your spec, like this:

 `require 'rails_helper'
-feature 'my spec, js: true do
+feature 'my spec', js: true do end`
-end`

 - To stop/freeze the spec running after the chosen step you can add: